BinaryMuse/teachers-pet/README.md

 * `beforeEach` - run some code before each test
 * `afterEach` - run some code after each test

-`describe` blocks can be nested inside each other; all the hooks defined in any parent `describe`s are ran in order.
+`describe` blocks can be nested inside each other; all the hooks defined in any parent `describe`s are ran in definition order.

+The functions passed to `beforeEach`, `afterEach`, and `it` blocks may take an optional `done` parameter; if the function takes such a parameter, the test is marked as async, and the done parameter *must* be called with a falsy value in order for the test to continue.

+Both `describe` and `it` blocks can take an optional parameter after the description (before the callback) specifying certain options.
+Right now, the following are supported

+* `async: ms` - set the number of milliseconds the test runner will wait for the callback to be called

 ```coffee-script
 assert = require 'assert'